NVIDIA DOCA Installation Guide for Linux

 Supported ConnectX NICs

-The following NVIDIA® ConnectX® NICs are supported with DOCA on the host:
+The NVIDIA® ConnectX® NICs supported with DOCA-host can be found in NVIDIA DOCA Profiles.

 Hardware Prerequisites

-This quick start guide assumes that an NVIDIA® BlueField® DPU has been installed in a server according to the instructions detailed in your DPU's hardware user guide .
+For BlueField Platform users, this guide assumes that a BlueField device has been installed in a server according to the instructions detailed in your DPU's hardware user guide .

 DOCA Packages